 If you make this recipe, I'd love to see it on Instagram!
 Just use the hashtag #COOKINCANUCK and I'll be sure to find it.

 Mini Mushroom & Gorgonzola Bites Recipe

-- 4 oz. crimini mushrooms, stems removed, diced
+- 4 ounces crimini mushrooms stems removed, diced

-- 1 tbsp minced flat-leaf parsley, plus more for garnish
+- 1 tablespoon minced flat-leaf parsley plus more for garnish

 - 12 mini phyllo cups

 - Preheat the oven to 350 degrees F.

 - Heat the olive in a large skillet set over medium-high heat.
 Add the mushrooms and garlic and cook, stirring occasionally, until the mushrooms are soft, about 5 minutes.

 - Stir in the Gorgonzola cheese and stir until melted.
 Stir in the pepper, salt and parsley.

 - Place the phyllo cups on a baking sheet.
 Bake for 2 minutes.